ThoughtWorksChina/jasmine-jsonpath/README.md

 };
 ```

-and to make sure none didnt break it and none will break it in the futher, we need to write tests to ensure it:
+and to make sure none didn't break the schema and none will break it in the future, we need to write tests to ensure it:

 ```js
 it("should be able to tell an object has a special schema", function() {